prometheus/node_exporter/README.md

 from debugfs.
 And example usage of this would be `--collector.perf.tracepoint="sched:sched_process_exec"`.

+Model specific registers (MSRs) can also be collected by perf collector.
+This can be enabled by passing the `--collector.perf.msr` flag.
+An example would be `--collector.perf.msr test:0x00:8:big`.
+The configuration per MSR collector is separated by a colon and the values represent the offset, size (in bytes) and byte order of the MSR value.
+Reading MSRs requires access to the `/dev/cpu/CPUNUM/msr` file, which by default has access to the root user/group.
+Using `node_exporter` as a non root user may require changes to these permissions.
+For more details see [`man 4 msr`](https://man7.org/linux/man-pages/man4/msr.4.html).

 ### Sysctl Collector

 The `sysctl` collector can be enabled with `--collector.sysctl`.
 It supports exposing numeric sysctl values